mun1013/NotePad-MERN/README.md

 ```

 ├── src
-│   ├── store.js // create a store to store the state of components
+│   ├── store.js // create a store for the state of components
 │   ├── actions
-│   │   ├── noteActions.js  // user perform CRUD actions on Note component
+│   │   ├── noteActions.js  // user perform CRUD actions on the Note component
 │   │   └── types.js
 │   ├── reducers
-│   │   ├── noteReducer.js // return the updated state on the Note component
+│   │   ├── noteReducer.js // return the updated state to the Note component
 │   │   └── rootReducer.js

 ```